pseigo/book-exercises/learn-elixir/notes/e13-processes.md

 ## Spawning processes

-- Don't share memory--completely isolated from each other
+- Don't share memory; completely isolated from each other
 - Beam process != O.S. process: doesn't have the same downsides with threads; not computationally expensive.

 Using the `spawn` function: